espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<length>**: data length.
 Maximum: 8192 bytes.
 -  **<"remote host">**: IPv4 address, IPv6 address, or domain name of remote host.
 It can be set in UDP transmission.
 -  **<remote port>**: the remote port number.

+Notes
+^^^^^

+- You can use :ref:`AT+CIPTCPOPT <cmd-TCPOPT>` command to configure socket options for each TCP connection.
+For example, setting <so_sndtimeo> to 5000 will enable TCP send to return results within 5 seconds, whether it succeeds or fails.
+This can save the time that the MCU waits for AT command response.

 .. _cmd-SENDL: